Solid Fuel Burning Project

 The project is being funded by a grant that was awarded to the Council by the Department for Environment, Food and Rural Affairs (DEFRA).
 The money was made available as part of the DEFRA Air Quality Grant Scheme 2022-2023.

 West Northamptonshire Council (WNC) will be running this project until 2026.
-Monitoring will take place over the next two burning seasons with monitoring starting December 2024 and finishing 30th April 2025 for this season.
-The second monitoring season will begin in Autumn 2025 and finish in 30th April 2026.
+Monitoring started December 2024 and finishing 30th April 2025 for the previous season.
+The second monitoring season has begun and will finish on 30th April 2026.

-There will be 10 air quality monitors located in outdoor locations across West Northamptonshire that monitor Particulate Matter (PM) throughout the year.
-With the help of volunteers, there will also be 10 air quality monitors located inside premises around West Northamptonshire.
+There are 10 air quality monitors located in outdoor locations across West Northamptonshire that monitor Particulate Matter (PM).
+With the help of volunteers, there are also air quality monitors located inside premises around West Northamptonshire.

 Dimensions (with solar panel) = 233 mm (W) x 176 mm (H) x 162 mm (D), about the size of a place mat.